Intercompany Solutions: Starting a business in the NetherlandsTalk to an expert

 The Netherlands Compared To Other Countries

-The Dutch tax rates were further reduced.
-This was done by raising the lower corporate tax limit to 15% for profits under 395.000 euro and 25.8% for profits exceeding this sum.
+The Dutch tax rates were further reduced in 2021.
 The goal is to achieve a strengthened investment climate, providing foreign investors with better opportunities.
 There has probably never been a better time to start a business in the Netherlands.

 Intercompany Solutions In Brexit Report